 Owning a home has always been considered the American Dream but unless you are extremely wealthy, it is almost impossible to purchase a house with cash.
 The average person will need to apply for loans for both houses and cars.
 Some mortgage lending companies, banks and auto dealerships take advantage of consumers by utilizing unethical business practices.
 Many involve prime and subprime lending abuses that are referred to as predatory lending.
 The results can be financially disastrous for consumers.
 There is a way to fight back!
 The first step is to seek representation from a team of consumer rights protection attorneys with a track record of protecting the rights of clients and looking after their best interests.
-That is why people in Arizona, California, D.C., Indiana, Maryland, New Mexico, Ohio, Utah and Wisconsin are choosing the legal professionals who are part of the Law Zebra Network* of attorneys.
+That is why people in Arizona, California, D.C., Indiana, Louisiana, Maryland, New Mexico, Ohio, Tennessee, Utah, Washington and Wisconsin are choosing the legal professionals who are part of the Law Zebra Network* of attorneys.

 What are the differences between prime and subprime lending?

 The purchase of a home or car are the two biggest investments most people will ever make.
 In order to make these important purchases, the average consumer will need to apply for a loan.
 There are two different categories of loans referred to as prime and subprime loans, that everyone should understand in order to protect themselves and make sure they are getting the loan that is best for them.